cran-task-views/WebTechnologies/WebTechnologies.md

   `r pkg("slackr")` is a client for  messaging platform.
 - [**Discourse**](https://www.discourse.org/):
   `r github("sckott/discgolf")` (archived)
-  provides an interface to an instance of Discourse, not tothe Discourse site itself.
+  provides an interface to an instance of Discourse, not to the Discourse site itself.

-### Survey, Questionaire, and Data Capture Tools
+### Survey, Questionnaire, and Data Capture Tools

 - [*REDCap*](https://projectredcap.org/):
   `r pkg("REDCapR")` and `r pkg("redcapAPI")` export and import data from a REDCap,